-We're excited to share a guest post about realistic and affordable snow play adventures for young Bay Area families by Victoria from Bay Area Families Outside.
+This guest post about realistic and affordable snow play adventures for young Bay Area families was originally produced by Victoria from Bay Area Families Outside.

 Matrimony Ridge/Loch Leven Lakes

 Take Highway 80 less than three hours from the Bay Area, exit Kingvale Rd, go left under the overpass, left at the first intersection and park at the first plowed pullout that leads under the freeway to an unplowed road (start of the trail).
 You can head out on the unplowed road as far as little legs will go (after the train tracks, there is a trail that leads to the right up to Loch Leven Lakes, if you feel really ambitious).
 Or just hang out and sled near the trailhead.
 (No parking permit needed.)
 If you are more comfortable with a groomed path experience, Kingvale Resort is across the road, and costs $20 to park, plus $20 per guest.